 1. Don't Forget about Jidoka

 One of the key Pillars of Lean is Jidoka.
 Sometimes in the Startup phase of our Lean journey we get so excited with cycle time reductions and savings that we forget about the quality pillar.
 In the Earliest days of Jidoka Sakichi Toyoda created a simple device that would stop his looms when the thread broke.
 Not only did it prevent the creation of more defects but it alerted workers when there was an abnormality which allowed workers to operate more than one machine and effectively work on a Management by Exception basis.
 Four key principles to keep in mind when focusing on the Jidoka principle are:

 2. Use the Power of Six Sigma

-Many times I have found people discredit six sigma in comparison to Lean; Although I agree that Six Sigma is a small portion of Lean they are infact both strategies that are critical to an Organization's success.
-The focus of Six Sigma is to reduce variability and improve quality in an Organization, often times in Office and in Manufacturing we get results that simply can not be repeated.
-This is very common in areas like sales, marketing, demand planning and anything that requires tacit knowledge and experience, Six Sigma can assist in identifying out of standard conditions which in turn creates opportunities to identify and correct abnormalities.
-By applying elements of Six Sigma we can create more consistent repeatable results in our processes.
+Many times I have found people discredit six sigma in comparison to Lean; The focus of Six Sigma is to reduce variability and improve quality in an organization, often times in office and in manufacturing environments we get results that simply can not be repeated.
+This is very common in areas like sales, marketing, demand planning and anything that requires tacit knowledge and experience.
+Six Sigma can assist in identifying out of standard conditions which in turn creates opportunities to identify and correct abnormalities.
+By applying elements of Six Sigma you can create more consistent repeatable results in our processes.

 3. Develop your people

-As with any other element of Change Management, we must address the need for positive behavior and Cultural changes to happened.
-There are many ways to drive proper behaviors but no change will happened and stick without the Integrity, support and buy in from an entire Organization.
+As with any other element of Change Management, we must address the need for positive behavior and cultural changes to happen.
+There are many ways to drive proper behaviors but no change will happened and stick without the integrity, support and buy in from an entire organization.